 We assist in strategic planning, concept development, partnership formation, public affairs and fund raising.

-In addition to the above nations, we have been contracted by the Government of Japan for a parallel initiative in connection to regenerate the Fukushima Prefecture.
+We were contracted pre-pandemic by the Government of Japan for an initiative in connection to regenerate the Fukushima Prefecture.

 We welcome enquiries on a similar basis from other national government or associated interests.

-We work with botanic gardens and other green sites operated by universities.
-We explore ways in which these ‘gardens’ can offer a wider array of services & public goods beyond traditional associations and attract greater capital and revenue funding.
-We are interested in the potential for these (perhaps overlooked) assets to stimulate a more creative appetite for their services across a spread of university areas and for society in general and so escape the potentially limiting associations of the expression ‘botanic garden.’
+We work with HEIs to explore how their green sites and gardens can offer a wider array of services & public goods beyond traditional associations and attract greater capital and revenue funding.
+We are interested in the potential for these (perhaps overlooked) assets to stimulate a more creative appetite for their services across a spread of university areas and for society in general.
+Where that is the relevant focus we want to escape the potentially limiting associations of the expression ‘botanic garden.’

 We also welcome interest from Universities and local government curious as to the potential to set up ambitious new environmentally themed public venues.